-Strategic and well-executed NbS initiatives yield a multitude of public goods, including valuable biodiversity benefits that can accelerate progress toward conservation targets while enhancing human health and wellbeing.
+Strategic and well-executed NbS initiatives yield a multitude of public goods, including valuable biodiversity benefits that can accelerate progress toward conservation targets while enhancing human health and well-being.
 However, it's crucial to emphasize that any intervention that adversely impacts climate, biodiversity, or local communities, even if beneficial in other aspects, cannot be classified as a true NbS.

 The scale of NbS implementation required to make a substantial difference demands investment from governments, along with changes in legislative and policy frameworks to encourage private sector participation, along with the intense involvement of civil society.

-Albert Einstein's words, "Look deep into nature, and then you will understand everything better," resonate in the context of NbS.
+Albert Einstein's words, "Look deep into nature, and then you will understand everything better", resonate in the context of NbS.
 To replicate successful NbS initiatives and maximize their impact, it is imperative to outline their socio-economic and environmental performances.
 Local cooperation, partnerships, political commitment, and societal support are essential drivers of this replication process.
-Moreover, dedicated funding and human resources are critical to ensure the efficient transfer of NbS outcomes to other coastal and marine areas.
-Networking of NbS projects, facilitated by various stakeholders, further strengthens their integration and utilization across the Mediterranean basin.